Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/reEngine.rst

 User Guide
 ==========

-The limitations comes from both kernel side and regex-VM, since our ``reEngineKernel`` is built upon L1 regex-VM.
-We just explain the kernel side limitations here, for those derived from primitive, please kindly refer to :ref:`guide-regex-VM`.
+The limitations come from both the kernel side and regex-VM, because your ``reEngineKernel`` is built upon a L1 regex-VM.
+The kernel side limitations are only explained here; for those derived from the primitive,  refer to :ref:`guide-regex-VM`.

 As the VM approach in L1 requires a certain size of on-chip RAMs inherently, the ``reEngineKernel`` is naturally bounded by RAMs.
-Thus, we cannot allocate unlimited size of buffer for configuration buffer ``cfg_buff``, message buffer ``msg_buff``, length buffer ``len_buff``, or result buffer ``out_buff``.
+Thus, you cannot allocate an unlimited size of buffer for the ``cfg_buff`` configuration buffer, ``msg_buff`` message buffer, ``len_buff`` length buffer, or ``out_buff``result buffer.

-Choose the size for each buffer wisely is extremely critical for the overall throughput and XCLBIN buildability.
-Please find a recommendation in ``re_engine_kernel.hpp`` in path ``L2/tests/text/reEngine/kernel``.
-Insufficient size for these parameters will directly cause the input regular expression pattern cannot be handled by the regex-VM, and the reEngine of course.
+Choosing the size for each buffer wisely is extremely critical for the overall throughput and XCLBIN buildability.
+Find a recommendation in ``re_engine_kernel.hpp`` in path ``L2/tests/text/reEngine/kernel``.
+Insufficient size for these parameters will directly cause the input regular expression pattern to not be handled by the regex-VM, and the reEngine, of course.

 reEngine Usage
 --------------

-Before instantiating the reEngine, users have to pre-compile their regular expression using the software compiler provided in L1 first to check if the pattern is supported by the current implementation of hardware VM.
-The compiler will give an error code ``XF_UNSUPPORTED_OPCODE`` if the pattern is not supported.
-A pass code ``ONIG_NORMAL`` along with the configurations (including instruction list, bit-set map etc.) will be given if the input is a valid pattern.
-Then, user should pass these configurations, the input messages, along with its corresponding lengths in bytes under the format defined above to the ``reEngineKernel`` to trigger the matching process.
-The ``reEngineKernel`` will automatically be responsible for splitting them to individual inputs and feeding them into the buffers required by L1 regex-VM, also collecting the results after the matching process done and placing them into output result buffer correspondingly.
+Before instantiating the reEngine, you have to pre-compile your regular expression using the software compiler provided in L1.
+First, check if the pattern is supported by the current implementation of the hardware VM.
+The compiler will give a ``XF_UNSUPPORTED_OPCODE`` error code if the pattern is not supported.
+A ``ONIG_NORMAL`` pass code along with the configurations (including instruction list, bit-set map, etc.) will be given if the input is a valid pattern.
+Then, you should pass these configurations, the input messages, along with its corresponding lengths in bytes under the format defined above to the ``reEngineKernel`` to trigger the matching process.
+The ``reEngineKernel`` will automatically be responsible for splitting them to individual inputs and feeding them into the buffers required by L1 regex-VM, also collecting the results after the matching process is done and placing them into an output result buffer correspondingly.

-As mentioned in :ref:`guide-regex-VM`, the bit-set map, instruction buffer, message buffer, and offset buffer are needed in hardware VM, and are not handled by itself.
-We think it is not necessary for users to deal with the details related to L1 at L2.
-Thus, these buffers will be automatically allocated in ``reEngineKernel`` according to the template parameters given by users.
+As mentioned in :ref:`guide-regex-VM`, the bit-set map, instruction buffer, message buffer, and offset buffer are needed in the hardware VM, and are not handled by itself.
+It is not necessary for you to deal with the details related to L1 at L2.
+Thus, these buffers will be automatically allocated in ``reEngineKernel`` according to the template parameters given.

 **Code Example**

-The following section gives a usage example for using reEngine in C++ based HLS design.
+The following section gives a usage example for using reEngine in a C++ based HLS design.

-Firstly, let me introduce the format of three buffer as the inputs of ``reEngineKernel`` here:
+First, introduce the format of three buffer as the inputs of ``reEngineKernel`` here:

 **cfg_buff**